jss367/jss367.github.io/_posts/2021-05-04-evaluation-on-unbalanced-datasets.md

 tags: [Deep Learning, Python, TensorFlow]
 ---

-In this post I'm going to look at different methods of dealing with unbalanced data.
-This is a supplement to my post on training on balanced datasets.
-This post focuses on the evaluation portion.
-For background, please see the [setup post](https://jss367.github.io/experiements-on-unbalanced-datasets-setup.html).
+In this series of posts I'm going to look at different methods of dealing with unbalanced data.
+Unbalanced datasets are common (and unavoidable) in the real world but I think don't get enough attention in the literature, where balanced datasets (e.g. MNIST, CIFAR 10) are too often used.
+Given an unbalanced real-world problem, we'll discuss on to set up the training, validation, and testing sets.

+For more background on these experiments, please see the [setup post](https://jss367.github.io/experiements-on-unbalanced-datasets-setup.html).

+This notebook focus on the makeup of the test set.

 <b>Table of contents</b>
 * TOC